pedrom34/TutoAsus/Readme.md

  =>  Please enter partition number or 0 to exit
 ```
 We choose the partition by typing the corresponding digit, and hop.
 It's over.

 ## 4. Using Ovh DynHost on your router
 As indicated in the introduction, I have an Ovh domain name, and I want to access the different services I host at home, via this address.
 Problem, I don't have a static ip: if I link pouet.fr to my ip address, at the first ip change, the address will no longer point to my home.
 So I will create records at Ovh and use my router to update the linked ip address.
-To do this, you have to do a manipulation at Ovh, and create a script on the router.
+To do this, you have to do a manipulation on Ovh admin console, and create a script on the router that will run periodically to update the IP address.

 ### 4.1.
 Ovh side
-In the Ovh client area, go to the domain you want to use, and click on DynHost :one: , then on manage accesses :two:.
+In the Ovh admin console, go to the domain you want to use, and click on DynHost :one: , then on manage accesses :two:.
 In the window that opens, you create an access :three:
 - The suffix will be the identifier that we will use in the script: put what you want.
 - The subdomain is used to indicate the extent to which the ip address will be updated.
-Personally, I use "\*".
 - And finally, a password of your choice that will be used for the script.

-Back in the Dynhost window, we click on add a Dynhost :four: and we add current public ip (found on http://myip.dnsomatic.com/ for example).
-For the subdomain, I personally put nothing, but there is no obligation to do like me.
+Back in the Dynhost window, we click on 'add a Dynhost' :four: and we add current public ip (found on http://myip.dnsomatic.com/ for example).
+For the subdomain, I put nothing, but there is no obligation to do like me.
 >![Dynhost Ovh, sous domaines](https://i.imgur.com/snYImlC.png)

 >![Dynhost Ovh, création des accès](https://i.imgur.com/AsdDX9m.png)